Feasibility & Technical Assistance Grant

 - Copy of IRS 501(c) (3) tax exemption letter (if applicable).

-- Copy of the lease, deed, ground lease or use agreement for your facility.
+- Copy of the lease, deed, or ground lease for your facility if applicable.

 Depending on your project the following list of materials may help you make the case for funding.
 Please submit any and all materials you think will help the review panels understand your project and its readiness to proceed.